Chairman of India’s ailing Jet Airways resigns

 Goyal has been trying to obtain new funding from Etihad Airways, which holds a 24 percent stake in the airline, which was founded 27 years ago.

-The statement said the airline will receive 15 billion rupees ($217 million) in immediate funding under a recovery plan formulated by its creditors.
+The statement said the airline will receive 15 billion rupees ($217 million) in immediate funding under a recovery plan formulated by its creditors, led by government-owned State Bank of India.

+It also said the board approved the setting up of an interim management committee to oversee daily operations and cash flow of the company.

+The lenders will complete in the June-August quarter the bidding process for the issuing and sale of shares to new investors.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.